teorth/equational_theories/commentary/Equation5.md

 The equivalence class of this law is among the largest ones (71 laws in our list of 4694 laws).
 This law or its dual are part of all [longest chains of implications](https://leanprover.zulipchat.com/#narrow/channel/458659-Equational/topic/Longest.20implication.20chain/near/521750611) between inequivalent laws of order up to 4.

-The free magma on some set `S` of generators for this law is `S` itself.
+The free magma on some set `Σ` of generators for this law is `Σ` itself.